Japan Best Places: The Stories

 H

 The scenic rural Asuka area, outside Nara, is famously the ancient heartland of Japan, once dense with palaces and temples.
 Here contact with the neighboring Korean kingdoms transformed Japan in the 500s-600s, introducing better weapons, written language, a model for imperial government to control the country, and the continental religion of Buddhism.
-It’s also one of the most convenient places to get out into the Japanese countryside, as the area is now a historical park, with bike rentals by the station and trails through the fields, among ancient tomb mounds and small museums of relics of the Asuka era.
+It’s also one of the best places to get out into the Japanese countryside, as the area is now a historical park, with bike rentals by the station and trails through the fields, among ancient tomb mounds and small museums of relics of the Asuka era.

 Soga clan builds first major Buddhist temple

-In the 500s, a Korean king seeking military aid sent Japan’s emperor in Asuka the gift of a Buddhist statue, with a note that this powerful god would grant all prayers.
+In fhe 500s a Korean king seeking military aid sent Japan’s emperor in Asuka the gift of a Buddhist statue, with a note that this powerful god would grant all prayers.
 As the emperor was the chief priest of native Shinto, he banned the foreign religion for fear it would anger the native gods.
 However he did allow the Soga clan, who were close to the Koreans in Japan, to try worshiping the statue privately.
-The leader of the Soga later turned to these foreign gods for help in defeating the Shinto ritualists for control of the government.
+The leader of the Soga later prayed to these foreign gods for help in defeating the Shinto priests for control of the government.
 After his victory, he built Japan’s first major Buddhist temple complex in thanks.
 The small temple of Asuka-dera remaining on the site today features Japan’s oldest extant Buddha statue, a large image of the Historical Buddha cast in expensive bronze, a display of the Soga wealth, and their close connection with skilled Korean craftsmen.

-Horyu-ji: Imperial family gives support to Buddhism
+Horyu-ji : Emperor gives support to Buddhism

 Off in a quiet suburb of Nara, often missed by foreign tourists, the World Heritage monastery of Horyuji is one of Japan’s most interesting temples, remarkably preserved from the 600s.
 Here Prince Shotoku first put the full wealth and prestige of the imperial government into building a great monastery, with the best art and architecture of the day, to train monks for Japan.
 Shotoku himself became worshiped as a founding saint of Japanese Buddhism, which has helped to keep his temple an active religious organization for more than 1000 years.